Alternatives to Boarding School for NWT Teens Without a Local High School

 How do I handle curriculum materials in a fly-in community?

 Shipping costs are a real challenge.
 Order curriculum materials well in advance — sealift (summer barge) for heavy items, air cargo for time-sensitive materials.
-The NWT's 25% FTE funding covers curriculum costs, but you need to be registered before September 30 to qualify.
+The NWT funding model reserves 25% of the 0.5-FTE allocation for eligible educational costs, but the applicable deadline varies by DEA — September 15 for Sahtu and September 30 for YK1, so confirm the date with your local authority.
 Digital resources help where bandwidth allows, but plan for a primarily physical-materials approach.
 The Blueprint covers remote community logistics including the funding tracker for managing reimbursable expenses.

 Get Your Free Northwest Territories Homeschool Quick-Start Checklist